Dave Brat: Academic career

-After working for Arthur Andersen and as a consultant for the World Bank, in 1996 Brat joined the faculty of Randolph–Macon College, where he served as chair of the department of economics and taught courses including "Britain in the International Economy", "International Economic Development", and "Business Ethics".
+After working for Arthur Andersen and as a consultant for the World Bank, Brat joined the faculty of Randolph–Macon College in 1996 as an economics professor.
+For six years, Brat chaired the College's department of ethics and business.
+At Randolph-Macon, Brat taught courses including "Britain in the International Economy", "International Economic Development", and "Business Ethics".

-From 2010 to 2012 Brat headed Randolph-Macon's BB&T Moral Foundations of Capitalism program, one of 60 similar programs and chairs in the philosophy and economics departments at United States universities devoted to the study of capitalism and morality, endowed by the BB&T Corporation.
+From 2010 to 2012, Brat headed Randolph-Macon's BB&T Moral Foundations of Capitalism program.
+Endowed by the BB&T Corporation, the program was one of 60 similar programs devoted to the study of capitalism and morality in philosophy and economics departments at U.S. universities.

-In 2006 Brat was appointed by Virginia governor Tim Kaine to the Governor's Advisory Board of Economists, a position he continues to hold.
+In 2006, Brat was appointed by Virginia governor Tim Kaine to the Governor's Advisory Board of Economists.
 He has also served on the board of directors of the Richmond Metropolitan Authority, and on the advisory board of the Virginia Public Access Project.

-He is the Dean of the Liberty University School of Business.
+In January 2019, following his defeat in the 2018 congressional election, Brat was named dean of the Liberty University School of Business.
+In May 2023, Brat became Vice Provost for Engagement and Public Relations at Liberty.